YogeshBarania/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 - **Profile settings** is a separate tab on this page for configuring profile-specific settings, such as the [update deadline](#deadline).

+> [!NOTE]
+> Cloud update profile is not available for Semi-Annual Enterprise Channel.

 ## Profile controls

 Profile controls are management actions available for each individual profile, unless otherwise specified.